paarc/paarc.github.io/content/events/python-seminars.md

 **<div align="center">Starting June 2nd, 2021</div>**
 **<div align="center">Every other Wednesday; TBD PT/ TBD MT/ TBD CT/ TBD ET</div>**

-**Gradutate student and postdoc instructors will cover Python essentials for excelling in you research**
+**Gradutate student and postdoc instructors will cover Python essentials for excelling in your research**

 About this Event
 --------